Pioreactor/docs.pioreactor/user-guide/29-Automations/02-dosing-automations.md

     * one labelled "waste"
     * one labelled "media"

 The chemostat automation is the second simplest dosing automation.
-Every `duration` minutes, the media and waste pumps run and exchange `volume` (mL) of liquid inside the Pioreactor.
+Every `duration` minutes, the media and waste pumps run and exchange `exchange volume` (mL) of liquid inside the Pioreactor.
+You can also choose **Skip first run** to wait one full interval before the first exchange.
 Initially, the culture is growing and consuming nutrients and energy.
 Eventually, a nutrient will become scarce and will stall growing.
 Upon a pump refresh, this _growth-limiting_ nutrient becomes abundant once again, and the culture can grow, up until consuming all of it again and stalling growth.
 Thus, the bioreactor enters into a nutrient _near_\-equilibrium (hence the term "chemostat", for "chemical-static").
 However, more long-term, because the culture is under an evolutionary pressure to grow, adaptions will occur that will improve the acquisition or utilization of the growth-limiting nutrient.

 ### Turbidostat